LemonDrop847/Khoj_App/README.md

 <h2 align="center">Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, WE are TEAM NEWBIE :man_technologist:</h2>
 <p>A Flutter project for the HACKODISHA 2.0</p>

-<h3><b>Introduction to the Problem</b></h3>
+## Introduction to the Problem
 <img align="right" alt="coding" width="30%" src="https://c.tenor.com/qY74aL5yWb0AAAAC/where-the-hell-am-i-where-am-i.gif" alt="">

-<p>In the recent times it is observed that INDIA along with Pakistan and Bangladesh, all the south-asian nations are going to face the NATURAL DISASTERS caused by  global warming, climate change due to it close proximity to the Indian Ocean .
+<p>In the recent times it is observed that INDIA aong with Pakistan and Bangladesh, all the south-asian nations are going to face the NATURAL DISASTERS caused by  global warming, climate change due to it close proximity to the Indian Ocean .
 Moreover the recent floods in Pakistan , North-Eastern part of India, or eastern part of India(Odisha) faced humongous floods which eventually caused Hundreds of thousands of homes have been destroyed, while many public health facilities, water systems and schools have been destroyed or damaged.

 <b>Recent Events Occured:-</b>
 Almost 33 million people are displaced and many have lost their lives.